shakhor-shual/walkman/README.md

 existing code-base for Terraform, Ansible, Helm etc.  In general, Walkman was conceived as a small “Swiss Army knife” for DevOps-routines.

+It allows you to declaratively describe the process of deployment and subsequent configuration of cloud infrastructure using executable scripts.
+In essence, Walkman is a specialized form of Unix Shell with own IaC oriented DSL based on the BASH shorthand syntax.

 ## Quick Start:
 Walkman is just a single  bash script(cw4d.sh) that, when run without parameters,